mrsheen/bbot/README.md

  After the game runs for the first time, and finds the location of the game on your screen, the location is cached in a config file on disk (beside the executable).
 Subsequent runs of the application will try the cached location first, before falling back to a slower pixel-by-pixel match of the entire screen.

-## Differences with [mab-bbot]
+## Differences with [C# bbot]

-I forked [mab-bbot] to quickly get up to speed with a working program.
+I forked [C# bbot] to quickly get up to speed with a working program.
 I have since implemented a number of significant changes to the code structure.

  - Move dampening to reduce double move attempts while matching animation completes
  - Color matching is more precise, using the AForge.Net image processing libraries